Research Futures Student Workshops

-An interactive workshop on critical thinking, session 6 helps new research students to learn what critical thinking is, understand the contribution of critical thinking to success in research, and learn how to develop critical thinking and apply it to your own work.
+An interactive workshop on critical thinking helps new research students to learn what critical thinking is, understand the contribution of critical thinking to success in research, and learn how to develop critical thinking and apply it to your own work.

 Strategic Reading of the Research Literature (Domain A)

 This workshop provides a framework for locating, surveying, categorizing and evaluating sources efficiently.
 There are suggestions for note-taking and record keeping.
 This in an online workshop.

 This workshop provides an introduction to managing your research data.
 This course guides PGR students through core principles and practice in how to manage research data, taking account of our responsibilities and rights under data protection and freedom of information laws.
 This is an online workshop.

 The relationship between a research student and their supervisor is vitally important for all research students.
 This session looks at what you and your supervisor should contribute to this relationship, how do deal with common problems that can arise and will suggest ways to manage this relationship effectively.

 Communicating Research (2nd year and above)

 1: Preparation and Design for Great Presentations (Domain D)